Tarot Birth Cards

 How do I calculate my tarot birth card?

-Can you have two tarot birth cards?
+Can you have three tarot birth cards?

 What does your tarot birth card say about you?